NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 * When choosing an image as the instance source, if viewing "By Type", select the "Ubuntu 22.04 (latest)" image.
 If viewing "By Image", choose the "Featured-Ubuntu22" image.
 * Choose the "Flavor" m3.quad (4 CPUs) to provide a faster simulation run-time.
-* Select a custom disk size of 100 GB - larege enough to hold this exercise's data and results.
+* Select a custom disk size of 100 GB - large enough to hold this exercise's data and results.
 * Select the SSH public key that you uploaded previously.
 * You do not need to set any of the Advanced Options.